muses-code-js/learn-html/_steps/step1-tools-of-the-trade.markdown

 1. A Web Browser to view & test your pages.
 2. A Text Editor to edit your pages

-It should be fairly obvious that you need a web browser to test your pages.
 Any of the major browsers is fine (Firefox, Chrome, Internet Explorer, Edge, Safari).
 Use which ever one you prefer to use for browsing.